 Construction costs for a single-family home are approximately \$143 per square foot.
 This is based on costs calculated for a 2,000-square-foot, wood-framed, single-story, four-cornered home of good quality construction and including a two-car garage and forced-air heating and cooling in Fresno County.
 Estimated total construction costs for such a home are \$286,664.
-These construction costs include labor, materials, and equipment but do not include costs of buying land.
+These construction costs include labor, materials, and equipment but do not include costs of buying land.1

 Costs for multifamily construction are approximately \$95 per square foot.
 This is based on costs calculated for a three-story building in Fresno County with 30 units and an average unit size of 800 square feet each.
 The calculation is for a wood or light steel frame structure, including forced-air heating and cooling and constructed of good-quality materials.
 The estimated total construction costs for each unit are \$71,736, and total construction costs for the building are \$2,294,428.
-These construction costs include labor, materials, and equipment but do not include costs of buying land.
+These construction costs include labor, materials, and equipment but do not include costs of buying land.2

 The availability and demand for materials, such as asphalt, roofing, and pipes, affect prices for these goods.
 Another major cost component of new housing is labor.
-The cost of labor in Fresno County is comparatively low because the area's cost of living is relatively low compared to other areas in California.
-However, labor for government-subsidized housing work is additionally costly for the Central Valley, as wages are rooted in the required State Labor Standards based on higher northern and southern California prevailing wages.
+The cost of labor in Fresno County is comparatively low because the area's cost of living is relatively low compared to other areas in California..
+According to a 2020 study of project costs in TCAC project application budgets, construction worker compensation only represents 14 percent of the total per-unit cost for a multifamily project.
+White collar labor costs, including developer fees, contractor income, and architecture and engineering fees, represent a combined 19 percent of per-unit costs.
+While prevailing wage requirements do add to project costs, low construction worker wages can create negative externalities by requiring construction workers to enroll in public safety net programs such as Temporary Aid for Needy Families (TANF), Earned Income Tax Credit (EITC), and Supplemental Nutrition Assistance Program (SNAP).
+Additionally, construction workers not receiving adequate pay could experience the same challenges of housing cost burden that affordable housing programs seek to address.
+Therefore, there is a regional benefit in maintaining livable wages for construction workers.
 There is little that municipalities can do to mitigate the impacts of high construction costs except by avoiding local amendments to uniform building codes that unnecessarily increase construction costs without significantly adding to health, safety, or construction quality.
 Because construction costs are similar across jurisdictions in Fresno County, the cost of construction is not considered a major constraint to housing production.